PawDevUK/Portfolio-react/README.md

 #### Portfolio

-- [x] Fix downladed page layout.
-The article is cut in half between pages as the cv is copied as one page and then splited into two whitout checking of the text layout.
 - [ ] Add padding right to time line content so the text is not that close to scroll button.
 - [ ] Make sure that component P is used for all paragraphs for consistency.
 - [ ] Add vercel to the stack.